Starting a business in Nigeria is the way to go if you genuinely desire financial freedom in the present economy.

-There are successful stories of Nigerians who some years ago pursued their entrepreneurship dream.
-Despite the present downturn economy their businesses are doing very well.
+Some successful stories of Nigerians who pursued their entrepreneurship dream years ago are doing well.
+Despite the present downturn economy,

 After seven years of apprenticeship in selling motorcycle spare parts, his uncle gave him a token of N200 to start his own business in 1975.
 Today he is one of the most successful entrepreneurs in Nigeria.

-Another creative successful business owner is Cosmos Okoli, who has proven that starting a business and achieving success is do able.
-At the age of four and half years he had polio.
+Another creative, successful business owner is Cosmos Okoli, who has proven that starting a business and achieving success is doable.
+At the age of four and a half years, he had polio.
 He lost his limbs to the disease.

-He started petty trading at age 14 with an initial capital of 48 pounds.
-With that token amount, his business grew to conglomerate of businesses which includes manufacturing, motor vehicle sales, real property investment, general merchandising, etc.
+He started petty trading at age 14, with an initial capital of 48 pounds.
+With that token amount, his business grew to a conglomerate of companies.
+It includes manufacturing, motor vehicle sales, real property investment, and general merchandising.

-The truth of the matter is that running your own business is not an easy task, but applying the following success principles will guarantee success.
-Let’s get started:
+The truth is that running your own business is not an easy task, but applying the following success principles will guarantee success.
+Let's get started:

-Discover your potentials: The first step to starting a business in Nigeriais to discover your potentials.
-It’s easier to succeed when your business is based on what you know and love.
+Discover your potential: The first step to starting a business in Nigeria is discovering your possibilities.
+Success is easier when your business is based on what you know and love.

-If you’re doing something you know that interests you, you will not mind devoting over 12 hours a day.
+If you're doing something you have the knowledge that interests you, you will not mind devoting over 12 hours a day.
 The passion will propel the energy to persist until you succeed.

 Become an apprentice to a successful entrepreneur: In today's stiff business competition, your understanding of the business you intend to do must be above average to assure success.

-I recommend where possible to become an apprentice to someone or an establishment already doing well in your proposed kind of business.
+I recommend becoming an apprentice to someone or an establishment already doing well in your proposed kind of business.

 The experience you will acquire from the establishment will save you lots of money and mistakes you would have made if you had just started on your own.

-In addition, read books and interviews from successful business owners in your area of interest on a continuous basis.
+In addition, read books and interviews with successful business owners in your area of interest.

-Offer quality service: When you're starting a business in Nigeria you should Offer your customers more value in terms of products and services than the money you receive from them.
+Do offer quality services: You should offer your customers more value in terms of products and services than the money you receive from them.

-You should strive to be the best company in your industry by building lasting relationship with customers with excellent customer service.
+It would help if you strived to be the best company in your industry by building a lasting relationship with customers with excellent customer service.

-Tell everyone about your new business: If you’re just starting a business in Nigeria, develop a habit of telling loved ones, friends, neighbors and people that come your way about your business.
+Tell everyone about your new business: If you're starting a business in Nigeria, develop a habit of telling loved ones, friends, neighbours, and people that come your way about your business.

-Let them know how a referral from them will be important to your success.
-For effective use of this strategy you should print quality business cards that you give out.
+Let them know how a referral from them will be crucial to your success.
+To effectively use this strategy, you should print quality business cards that you give out.